HyperAIRI: a plug-and-play algorithm for precise hyperspectral image reconstruction in radio interferometry: Validation on real ASKAP observations

 \subsection{Reconstruction results}

-We examine the reconstructions provided by the different algorithms in Fig.~\ref{fig:askap_usara_airi}-\ref{fig:askap_hyperusara_hyperairi}, at both lowest (left panels) and highest (right panels) frequencies.
-Fig.~\ref{fig:askap_usara_airi} exhibits AIRI (top panels) and uSARA (bottom panels) images from \cite{wilber2023scalableII, wilber2023scalableI}.
-Fig.~\ref{fig:askap_wsclean} presents WSClean images.
-Fig. \ref{fig:askap_hyperusara_hyperairi} displays HyperAIRI (top panels) and Hyper-uSARA (bottom panels) images.
-In each panel, we consider zooms on eight selected regions as follows: region (i) centred at the ``dancing ghosts''; regions (ii) and (iv) corresponding to areas containing both extended and compact radio sources; region (iii) centred on the star-forming galaxy NGC~7090; and regions (v)-(viii) centred on compact sources with varying morphologies.
+We examine the reconstructions provided by the different algorithms in Figure~\ref{fig:askap_usara_airi}-\ref{fig:askap_hyperusara_hyperairi}, at both lowest (panels (a) and (c)) and highest (panels (b) and (d)) frequencies.
+Figure~\ref{fig:askap_usara_airi} exhibits AIRI (panels (a) and (b)) and uSARA (panels (c) and (d)) images from \citet{wilber2023scalableII, wilber2023scalableI}.
+Figure~\ref{fig:askap_wsclean} presents WSClean images.
+Figure~\ref{fig:askap_hyperusara_hyperairi} displays HyperAIRI (panels (a) and (b)) and Hyper-uSARA (panels (b) and (d)) images.
+In each panel, we consider zooms on eight selected regions as follows: region (i) centered at the ``dancing ghosts''; regions (ii) and (iv) corresponding to areas containing both extended and compact radio sources; region (iii) centered on the star-forming galaxy NGC~7090; and regions (v)-(viii) centered on compact sources with varying morphologies.

 Compared with their monochromatic counterparts, the proposed hyperspectral algorithms recover significantly more faint background sources, capture finer details of the radio emission, and exhibit improved inter-channel consistency.
 Among the hyperspectral approaches, HyperAIRI achieves distinguished source sharpness and recovers the largest number of compact sources, albeit with some noise-like residual patterns suggesting some extent of data over-fitting.
-On the other hand, Hyper-uSARA fails to capture some of the faint compact background sources due to its joint sparsity regularisation, enforcing pixel values of sources, detected in some channels only, to be set to zero.
+On the other hand, Hyper-uSARA fails to capture some faint compact background sources due to its joint sparsity regularization, enforcing pixel values of sources, detected in some channels only, to be set to zero.
 WSClean reconstructions are smoother by design, with some faint sources appear to be buried in the noise.
-While one could further optimise the noise-level scaling factors on a per-channel basis as in \cite{wilber2023scalableI, wilber2023scalableII} or consider per-channel visibility calibration to better balance background residuals against source recovery, these processing strategies lie beyond the scope of this experiment.
+While one could further optimize the noise-level scaling factors on a per-channel basis as in \citet{wilber2023scalableI, wilber2023scalableII} or consider per-channel visibility calibration to better balance background residuals against source recovery, these processing strategies lie beyond the scope of this experiment.